isomerpages/nhg-15m/_about/Caring for Central & North Singapore.md

 to care for their own wellbeing.&nbsp;Together, we hope to empower our residents to regain the 10 years typically spent in ill health, collectively adding 15 million years of healthy life.</p>
-<p>Medical care is vital, but it only accounts for 20% of health outcomes.
-The remaining 80% is affected by social determinants, including social connectedness.
-The 15M Movement aims to shift the focus of health from ‘<strong>Me’ to ‘We’ </strong>– from attaining my own health by myself, to acting together with others for the health of all.</p>
-<p>We aspire for residents in communities as families, friends, neighbours,
-colleagues, schoolmates, interest groups to grow as <strong>caring communities </strong>that support each other’s well-being and health.</p>
-<p>Let’s connect and act together to add 15M years of healthy life!</p>
-<p></p>